parker-group/lab-meetings/README.md

 **How to sign up:**
 1. Click the ✏️ “Edit this file” button (top right).
 2. Add your name and topic next to an open date.
-3. Scroll down and “Commit changes” (no PR required if you have write access).
+3. Scroll down and “Commit changes”.

 | Date       | Presenter        | Topic / Paper | Notes |
 |------------|------------------|----------------|--------|